How To Prepare An Incredibly Romantic Valentine's Day Meal

 How About A Simple Brie en Croute

 A great way to start a romantic dinner at home is with some exotic cheeses.
-I asked my wife and she told me she thinks brie wrapped in puffed pastry is romantic.
-See Brie en Croute Recipe or give this simple one from Pepperidge Farm a try.
+I asked my wife, and she told me she thinks brie wrapped in puffed pastry is romantic.
+So see Brie en Croute Recipe or give this simple one from Pepperidge Farm a try.

 More First Course - Incredibly Rich Double & Triple Crème Cheeses

 And I Don't Mean Philadelphia Cream Cheese

 The French make buttery double and triple crème cheeses full of butterfat that oozes flavor when they are ripe.
 These cheeses are so rich you don’t need to serve much, or you risk ruining your date’s appetite for the rest of the feast.

 While my wife and her friends I spoke to were partial to Brie, I am a big fan of French double and triple.
 By French law, double crème cheese must have a minimum butterfat content of 60% per gram, and triple crème cheese must contain at least 75% butterfat per gram.